-Experiential (practica) experience is a vital component of the human services degree program.
-Every student is required to complete a practicum experience.
+Experiential learning experience is an essential component of the human services degree program.
+Thus, every student is required to complete a practicum experience.

 - HSER 320 Human Services Pre-Practicum Group Seminar - HSER 331 Human Services Group Practicum and Seminar

 The degree programs consist of a minimum of 120 credits with at least 48 credits in human services, of which 40 credits must be upper division Metropolitan State University course work or competency demonstration.
 The degree programs have the following components: